 All the way back in February, I talked about how to pull yourself out of a rut.
 It’s a discussion I’ve had with myself numerous times.
-Battling mental health problems is like repetitive like that.
-You think you’re on a good path and that from here on out, it’ll be smooth sailing, but the truth is, like anything, self-improvement takes discipline, consistence, and perseverance.
+Battling mental health problems is repetitive like that.
+You think you’re on a good path and it’ll be smooth sailing.
+But the truth is, like anything, self-improvement takes discipline, consistence, and perseverance.

 A few months after that post, I bought a journal to help me focus on the next step.
 Often times, I get lost in the muck and mire, overwhelmed by the big picture.
 I sometimes feel I’m drowning in the details (the devil is in them, you know) and it all feels like too much.
 I feel like I’d rather give up than just try.